 Guilford of Maine fabrics are the industry standard for custom acoustic panel fabric, but their high price point pushes some toward other options like 12oz cotton duck cloth, which is cheaper and has the right acoustic properties.

 There are a couple of other options, so keep reading below for a few more details.
 Making your own panels can be a great experience and a way to save a few bucks, but if you don’t make the right decision on the fabric you can compromise the effectiveness of your panels.
+If you’ve already been through our articles on how acoustic panels work, and how effective they can be, you’re in a great spot to start planning out your custom panels!

 Different Fabrics and Materials used to Wrap Acoustic Panels